 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
-In the U.S. general population the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%,
+In the U.S. general populatio the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%,

 Clinical Considerations As with other AEDs, physiological changes during pregnancy may affect lamotrigine concentrations and/or therapeutic effect.
-There have been reports of decreased lamotrigine concentrations during pregnancy and restoration of pre-pregnancy concentrations after delivery.
-Dose adjustments may be necessary to maintain clinical response.
+There have been reports of decreased lamotrigine concentrations during p adjustments may be necessary to maintain clinical response.

 Human Data: Data from several international pregnancy registries have not shown an increased risk for malformations overall.
-The International Lamotrigine Pregnancy Registry reported major congenital malformations in 2.2% (95% Cl: 1.6%, 3.1%) of 1,558 infants exposed to lamotrigine monotherapy in the first trimester of pregnancy.
+The International Lamotrigine Pregnancy Registry reported major congenital malformations in 2.2% (95% CI: 1.6%, 3.1%) of 1,558 infants exposed to lamotrigine monotherapy in the first trimester of pregnancy.
 The NAAED Pregnancy Registry reported major congenital malformations among 2.0% of 1,562 infants exposed to lamotrigine monotherapy in the first trimester.
-EURAP, a large international pregnancy registry focused outside of North America, reported major birth defects in 2.9% (95% CI: 2.3%, 3.7%) of 2,514 exposures to lamotrigine monotherapy in the first trimester.
-The frequency of major congenital malformations was similar to estimates from the general population.
-The NAAED Pregnancy Registry observed an increased risk of isolated oral clefts: among 2,200 infants exposed to lamotrigine early in pregnancy, the risk of oral clefts was 3.2 per 1,000 (95% Cl: 1.4, 6.3), a 3-fold increased risk versus unexposed healthy controls.
+EURAP, a large international pregnancy registry focused outside of North America, reported major birth defects in 2.9% (95% CI: 2.3%, 3.7%) of 2,514 exposures to lamotrigine The NAAED Pregnancy Registry observed an increased risk of isolated oral clefts: among 2,200 infants exposed to lamotrigine early in pregnancy, the risk of oral clefts was 3.2 per 1,000 (95% CI: 1.4, 6.3), a 3-fold increased risk versus unexposed healthy controls.
 This finding has not been observed in other large international pregnancy registries.
-Furthermore, a case-control study based on 21 congenital anomaly overing over 10 million births in Europe reported an adjusted odds ratio for isolated oral clefts with lamotrigine exposure of 1.45 ared with healthv and disease-mat ed controls.
-No patterns of specific malformation types were observed The same meta-analyses evaluated the risk of additional maternal and infant outcomes including fetal death, stillbirth, preterm birth, small for gestational age, and neurodevelopmental delay.
-Although there are no data suggesting an increased risk of these outcomes with lamotrigine monotherapy exposure, differences in outcome definition, ascertainment methods, and comparator groups limit the conclusions offspring were evaluated postnatally, neurobehavioral abnormalities were observed in exposed offspring at both doses.
-The lowest effect dose for developmental neurotoxicity in rats is less than the human dose of 400 mg/day on a mg/m2 basis.
-Maternal toxicity was observed at the higher dose tested.
-When pregnant rats were administered lamotrigine (oral doses of 0, 5, 10, or 20 mg/kg) during the latter part of gestation and throughout
+Furthermore, a case-control study based on 21 congenital anoma g over 10 million births in Europe reported an adjusted odds ratio for isolated oral clefts with lamotrigine exposure of 1.45

+Several meta-analyses have not reported an increased risk of major congenital malformations following lamotrigine exposure in pregnancy compared with healthy and disease-matched controls.
+No patterns of specific malformation types were observed. ne same meta-analyses evaluated the risk of additional maternal and infant outcomes including fetal death, stillbirth, preterm birth, small for gestational age, and neurodevelopmental delay.
+Although there are no data suggesting an increased risk of these outcomes with lamotrigine monotherapy exposure, differences in outcome definition, ascertainment methods, and comparator groups limit the conclusions